matteobaccan/owner/docs/type-conversion.md

   8. Any instantiable class declaring a public constructor with a single argument of type `java.lang.Object`.
   9. Any class declaring a public *static* method `valueOf(java.lang.String)` that returns an instance of itself.
   10. Any class for which you can register a [`PropertyEditor`][propedit] via [`PropertyEditorManager.registerEditor()`][propeditmanager].
+      (See [PropertyEditorTest] as an example).
   11. Any array having above types as elements.
+  12. Any object that can be instantiated via `@ConverterClass` annotation explained before.
-  12. Any Java Collections of all above types: Set, List, SortedSet or concrete implementations like LinkedHashSet or user defined collections having a default no-arg constructor. [`Map`][Map] and sub-interfaces are not supported.
+  13. Any Java Collections of all above types: Set, List, SortedSet or concrete implementations like LinkedHashSet or user defined collections having a default no-arg constructor. [`Map`][Map] and sub-interfaces are not supported.

 If OWNER API cannot find any way to map your business object, you'll receive a [`UnsupportedOperationException`][unsupported-ex]